TTTTMMMM/chairLocations/README.md

 [Setting up the development environment](https://reactnative.dev/docs/environment-setup)

 ...the easiest way to get started is with Expo CLI.
 Expo is a set of tools built around React Native ... that can get you writing a React Native app within minutes.
+You will only need a <ins>recent version of Node.js</ins> and a phone or emulator.

 1. Use nvm to install latest version of node: